Do you have diabetes and want to be accompanied by a specialist in Barcelona?

 - Auscultation of the carotid arteries in the neck and palpation of the pulses in the feet.

-All these examinations can be carried out in your clinic Turó Park Medical Center.
+All these examinations can be carried out at Turó Park Clinics.